jbrnsk/me/README.md

-# me — Personal Monorepo
+# me

-This is my personal monorepo for [josephbaranoski.com](https://josephbaranoski.com).
+This is my personal monorepo, which contains the code deployed at [josephbaranoski.com](https://josephbaranoski.com).

 It includes:
-- 🕹 My portfolio site (Vue 3, Tailwind, pnpm)
+- 🕹 My portfolio site (Vue 3, Tailwind)
 - 🛠 Experimental tools and projects
 - 🧪 Code prototypes and side work

-This repo evolves over time and is not tied to any specific template or external project.
+This repo evolves over time and is not tied to any external project.

 ---